 1 in 8 men in the UK will get prostate cancer, and many of these men are affected by urinary incontinence.
+A UK-wide study in 2023 showed that 80% of men with incontinence are anxious to leave the house.

 Working in partnership with phs Group and Prostate Cancer UK, the BOG STANDARD is a creative initiative support men with incontinence, empowering them to feel confident using toilets in public.

-The first phase was a huge success - 683 new businesses signed up to The Bog Standard, including McDonalds, Hilton Group and Marriot Hotels, and just under 12,000 new incontinence waste bins were sold by phs Group.
-The launch video and several news pieces were featured a dozen times on national ITV news pieces.
-The comedian Jon Richardson on his 'Down The Dog' podcast described 'Bog Standard' as 'a great name that!'.
+683 new businesses signed up to The Bog Standard, including McDonalds, Hilton Group and Marriot Hotels, and just under 12,000 new incontinence waste bins were sold by phs Group.
+The launch video and several news pieces were featured a dozen times on national news pieces and even got a mention on Jon Richardson's podcast!

-Phase 2 moved the campaign into the sports space, with partnerships with Manchester United FC, Cardiff City FC and others signing up to the Bog Standard:
+Phase 2 moved the campaign into the sports space, with Manchester United and Cardiff City FC among a total of 10 Premier League, Championship and Division 1 football teams that signed up to the Bog Standard.

 “I may never be 100% dry again and I’ve accepted that.
 But, watching a game at Old Trafford at the end of last year, knowing there were bins and products there for me if I needed them, was just brilliant.
 It meant I could be in the moment with my friends, enjoy the football, not worrying.”